 The Honors College Computer Lab

-The Knights Plaza Tower III Computer Lab The lab contains 18 workstations, free black and white printing, color printing (limit 10 per day), internet access, and great software!
-Software programs include AutoCAD, SPSS statistical software, Office 2010 including proofing tools for over 50 languages, Adobe Photoshop, Adobe CS5, Adobe Premiere Elements, and Math Cad.
-Only Honor students who live in Towers 3 have access to this lab.
+The Knights Plaza Tower III Computer Lab contains 18 computers, grey-scale and color printing, and internet access, all available 24/7.
+Software programs include Minitab, SPSS statistical software, Office 2016 including proofing tools for over 50 languages, Math Cad, Photoshop, Illustrator, and InDesign.
+This computer lab is only available to the honors students living in Tower III.

 Campus Housing has designated Tower III at Golden Knights Plaza as The Honors Living-Learning Community.
 There are 250 beds available, which will house both new freshmen as well as returning Honors students.
 The layout is four single-occupancy bedrooms, sharing 2 bathrooms, a common living room, and a complete kitchen.